ckb-next/ckb-next/README.md

 You can build the project by running `qmake && make` in the directory you downloaded it to.
 The binaries will be placed in a new `bin` directory assuming they compile successfully.
 To start the daemon, run `sudo bin/ckb-daemon`.
 After that, open the `ckb` binary as a normal user to start the user interface.

+**Note:** If you have problems connecting the keyboard to your system, try adding the following to your kernel's cmdline (for K70):

+`usbhid.quirks=0x1B1C:0x1B13:0x20000000`

+If you own a K95, replace `1B13` with `1B11`.
+For instructions on adding cmdline parameters in Ubuntu, see here: https://wiki.ubuntu.com/Kernel/KernelBootParameters

 OSX instructions
 ----------------